Flight Delayed Due To Bad Weather: Can I Claim Compensation?

 If you miss your connection due to a flight delay caused by bad weather, your air carrier is obliged to help you find an alternate flight as soon as possible.
 In this case, as the airline is not responsible for the disruption, passengers would not be eligible for compensation for the missed connection.

-However, if you missed your connecting flight as a result of cancellation or delay which was the airline’s fault, you may be entitled to a compensation of up to €600.
+However, if you missed your connecting flight as a result of a cancellation or delay which was the airline’s fault, you may be entitled to a compensation of up to €600.
 You should also be offered an alternate flight and could have the right to a voucher or a refund for the food and drinks you purchased during your wait.

 Flight Delay due to Bad Weather: Your right to meals and refreshments

 If your flight was delayed for more than 2 hours after the original time of departure, airlines are required to inform you of your right to care.
-This is the right to a voucher for meals and refreshments.
-Typically, airlines offer vouchers to passengers who are forced to wait at the airport for a significant period of time.
+This is the right to a voucher for meals and refreshmentsTypically, airlines offer vouchers to passengers who are forced to wait at the airport for a significant period of time.
 If your airline does not offer you a voucher, remember that you may buy the food and drinks you need and ask for a refund later.
 Make sure you keep the receipts in this case.

-It is also good to remember that in the event of an unexpected delay or cancellation you also have the right to 2 free telephone calls.
+It is also good to remember that in the event of an unexpected delay or cancellation, you also have the right to 2 free telephone calls.

 If your flight is postponed to the following day, airlines are required to offer you a place to stay and to cover your accommodation expenses.
-What is more, if your hotel is far away from the airport, the air carrier is required to cover your travel costs to and from the airport.
+What is more, if your hotel is far away from the airport, the air carrier is required to cover your travel expenses to and from the airport.
 This also includes the cases in which you have to go back home and travel to the airport the next day.

 When to claim flight delay compensation